-Use [14] (Landscape) mode for expansive scenery, to keep everything in focus from near to far.
+Use [] (Landscape) mode for expansive scenery, to keep everything in focus from near to far.
 For vivid blues and greens, and sharp and crisp images.

 - With a zoom lens, use the wide-angle end.
-When using a zoom lens, set the lens to the wide-angle end to make the objects near and far in focus.
-It also adds breadth to landscapes. - Keep the camera steady when shooting night scenes.
+When using a zoom lens, set the lens to the wide-angle end to make the objects near - Keep the camera steady when shooting night scenes.
 Using a tripod is recommended.